Anima Anadkumar, Principal Scientist, Amazon Web Services, Endowed Professor, CalTech

 Doug leads Magenta, a Google Brain project working to generate music, video, image and text using deep learning and reinforcement learning.
 A main goal of Magenta is to better understanding how AI can enable artists and musicians to express themselves in innovative new ways.
 Before Magenta, Doug led the Google Play Music search and recommendation team.
 From 2003 to 2010 Doug was faculty at the University of Montreal’s MILA Machine Learning lab, where he worked on expressive music performance and automatic tagging of music audio.

-Xavier Amatriain is VP of Engineering at Quora, where he leads the team building the best source of knowledge in the Internet.
-With over 50 publications in different fields, Xavier is best known for his work on Machine Learning in general, and Recommender Systems in particular.
-Before Quora, he was Research/Engineering Director at Netflix, where he lead the team building the famous Netflix Recommendation algorithms.
-Previously, Xavier was also Research Scientist at Telefonica Research and Research Director at UCSB.
-He has also lectured at different universities both in the US and Spain and is frequently invited as a speaker at conferences and companies.
+Xavier Amatriain is currently co-founder and CTO of Curai, a stealth startup trying to radically improve healthcare for patients by using AI.
+Previous to this, he was VP of Engineering at Quora, and Research/engineering Director at Netflix, where he led the team building the famous Netflix recommendation algorithms.
+Before going into leadership positions in industry, Xavier was a research scientist at Telefonica Research and a research director at UCSB.
+With over 50 publications (and 3k+ citations) in different fields, Xavier is best known for his work on machine learning in general and recommender systems in particular.
+He has lectured at different universities both in the US and Spain and is frequently invited as a speaker at conferences and companies.